Investigating potential benefits of future sub-L1 missions with STEREO-A: Methods

 \subsection{Mapping L1 and Sub-L1 Data to Earth}

-Here, we first explain the time-shifting approach for L1 data, using Equations~\ref{eq:time_shift} and \ref{eq:time_shift_1} given in the OMNI low resolution documentation \cite{king2025OMNI}.
+Here, we first explain the time-shifting approach for L1 data using Equations~\ref{eq:time_shift} and \ref{eq:time_shift_1}, which are given in the OMNI low resolution documentation \cite<\url{https://omniweb.gsfc.nasa.gov/html/ow_data.html}, Section 12,>{king2025OMNI}.
 The time-shifting for the STEREO-A data then follows this approach closely.
 The time shift $\Delta t$ (in seconds) is calculated using

-$X$ and $Y$ in Equation~\ref{eq:time_shift} are components of the spacecraft position vector in GSE coordinates given in km, $V$ is the observed solar wind speed in km\,s$^{-1}$ (assumed radial), and $V_e$ is the speed of the Earth's orbital motion, set to 30 km\,s$^{-1}$. $W$, explicitly given in Equation~\ref{eq:time_shift_1}, relates to the assumed orientation of the phase front relative to the Sun-Earth line (normal to the ecliptic), where $V_{SW}$ is the ambient solar wind speed set to 428~km\,s$^{-1}$.
+$X$ and $Y$ in Equation~\ref{eq:time_shift} are components of the spacecraft position vector in GSE coordinates given in km, $V$ is the observed solar wind speed in km\,s$^{-1}$ (assumed radial), and $V_e$ is the speed of the Earth's orbital motion, set to 30 km\,s$^{-1}$. $W$, explicitly given in Equation~\ref{eq:time_shift_1}, relates to the assumed orientation of the phase front relative to the Sun--Earth line (normal to the ecliptic), where $V_{SW}$ is the ambient solar wind speed set to 428~km\,s$^{-1}$.
 The parameter $n$ governs the orientation of the phase front and is set to 0.5.
 Therefore, for wind speeds around 400~km\,s$^{-1}$ the phase front is close to 22.5$^{\circ}$, i.e., intermediate corotation geometry ($45^\circ$) and radially expanding fronts ($0^\circ$).
 The assumption that the phase fronts of solar wind structures are not radial but rather tilted toward the average IMF direction has previously been discussed in \citeA{richardson1998}.